How to Stop a Wage Garnishment

 The following is presented for informational purposes only and is not intended as legal advice.

-If you’ve fallen behind on bill payments, your employer might start taking money directly out of your paycheck and sending it off to repay your creditors or collection agencies.
-Chances are, if you’re behind on your bills your finances are already strained.
+Chances are, this all started because your finances are already strained.
 This process – called wage garnishment or wage attachment – can strain your finances even further.
 However, you still have rights and may be able to find a way to lessen or stop the garnishment.

 When are wages garnished?